mtnvencenzo/cezzis-com-cocktails-web/terraform/readme.md

 }
 ```

-# Azure AD B2C Tenant Setup
+# Azure Entra External Id Tenant Setup
-The Azure B2C Tenant needs to first be created manually in the resource group of your choice.
+The Azure Entra External Id Tenant needs to first be created manually in the resource group of your choice.

 > This is largely due to the way the tenant needs to be provisioned before terraform can even access any of the values.
 > Also, at the time I beleive the newly create tenant would be owned by the pipeline principal which will cause issues later on.
 > So it's better to just login to Azure manually and create the tenant using an admin account.

 ### Step 1 (create the tenant)
-Login to Azure portal as an admin and create the Azure AD B2C tenant in the resource group of your choosing.
+Login to Azure portal as an admin and create the Azure Entra External Id tenant in the resource group of your choosing.

 ### Step 2 (setup a terraform app registration in the tenant)
 Terraform will need to have it's own app registration in the tenant so